 Pregnancy is a time to eat the foods you love and especially, crave, but researchers now believe giving in to those cravings for junk food may have long-term effects on offspring.
 According to a study published in the Journal of the American Academy of Child and Adolescent Psychiatry, the food choices that you make during pregnancy are extremely important to the mental and behavioral health of your children.

 Researchers used data collected in a Norwegian mother and child cohort for the study.
-Questionnaires revealed food habits of pregnant women and children involved with the cohort.
+Questionnaires revealed the food habits of pregnant women and children involved with the cohort.
 In all, information on 23,000 mothers was collected.
 Questionnaires were used as a reporting device for mental health and behavioral issues in children.
-The questionnaires were completed at 18 months, three years and five years.
+The questionnaires were completed at 18 months, three years, and five years.
 Mothers were also asked to complete a questionnaire about food intake during pregnancy.

-Mothers who reported eating refined cereals, salty foods and sweet drinks were more likely to also report behavioral problems like tantrums and aggression in children.
+Mothers who reported eating refined cereals, salty foods, and sweet drinks were more likely to also report behavioral problems like tantrums and aggression in children.
 If poor food choices continue and the child eats unhealthy foods during the first 12 months of life, additional mental health problems like anxiety and depression are more likely, according to study findings.

 Source: Felice N. Jacka, Ph.D., Eivind Ystrom, Ph.D., Anne Lise Brantsaeter, Ph.D., Evalill Karevold, Ph.D., Christine Roth, M.Sc., Margaretha Haugen, Ph.D., Helle Margrete Meltzer, Ph.D., Synnve Schjolberg, M.A., Michael Berk, Ph.D.
 Maternal and Early Postnatal Nutrition and Mental Health of Offspring by Age 5 Years: A Prospective Cohort Study. doi:10.1016/j.jaac.2013.07.002.